BenRKarl/WDI_work/w02/d01/Readme.md

 - Your program should mimic the HTML of the web site, but don't worry about styling it using CSS).

-***Front-end challengeL:*** Style it using CSS!
+***Front-end Bonus challenge:*** Style it using CSS!
 You will need to Google how to include stylesheets in a Sinatra application.
 Happy hunting.

 #### Planning